lionelmace/iks-lab/book/connect-via-cli.md

 # Target your Resource Group

-You need to target a Resource Group (RG) to view your cluster or to add a service (e.g. Cloudant Database later.
+You need to target a Resource Group (RG) to view your cluster or to add a service (e.g. Cloudant Database).
 Access to the group and the resources within it are managed by using Identity and Access Management (IAM).

 1. In this lab, the Resource Group **lab** has been created.
 Select this resource group.
     ```sh